Portfolio Review Night 2020

 Since this year's event was entirely online, I referenced computer windows in the promotional graphics.
 While a lot of organizations were also making similar computer or internet visual references at the time, I felt it was appropriate since it helped make plain the changes this year, and avoid any confusion on if this were still in person in some capacity.

-I animated two social media ads to run on IG Stories and animated the graphics I created so far.
+I created social media ads to run on IG Stories and animated the graphics I created so far.
 I went with this "window stacking" animation, and an "alert" with the event's 2020 mark at the top - very much referencing 1990's/2000's Microsoft Windows UI.

 Reviewers were also encouraged to share graphics announcing they'd be "at" the event and looking at portfolios, and reinforce the community feel.

 OCAD University, 2011.

 Skilled in Adobe Creative Suite.

 Familiar with animation (Photoshop) and AODA requirements for print and web.

 Art Director, Juniper Park\TBWA